vaadin/framework/README.md

 *[Vaadin](https://vaadin.com) allows you to build modern web apps efficiently in plain Java, without touching low level web technologies.*

-This repository contains source code and issue tracking for Vaadin 8 and Vaadin 7, both of which use GWT as the base of client-side implementations.
+This repository serves as an archive of the source code and issue tracking for Vaadin 8 and Vaadin 7, both of which use GWT as the base of client-side implementations.
 You can find source code and issue tracking for newer, web component based Vaadin versions in [vaadin/platform](https://github.com/vaadin/platform).
 Vaadin 8 includes Vaadin 7 compatibility classes.

+The code in this repository reflects the state of Vaadin 8.14.3 and Vaadin 7.7.17, the last releases made available under the Apache-2 license, and will be left as-is.

+## NOTICE

+Starting with versions 7.7.18 and 8.15.0, no new artifacts are being released in this repository.
+However, releases are being published for the users who have subscribed to the release feed of this repository.
+No further code changes will be published here.

+## Vaadin Framework has entered extended maintenance

-The source code in this repository is (and will always be) available under Apache License 2.0, but Vaadin Framework 7 and 8 are now being maintained under a closed-source model by the Vaadin Expertise Team.
-You are free to continue using Vaadin Framework releases up to [8.14.3](https://github.com/vaadin/framework/releases/tag/8.14.3) and [7.7.17](https://github.com/vaadin/framework/releases/tag/7.7.17), and you are free to fork and maintain the framework yourself.
+Vaadin Framework 7 and 8 are now being maintained under a closed-source model by the Vaadin Expertise Team.
+You are free to continue using Vaadin Framework releases up to [8.14.3](https://github.com/vaadin/framework/releases/tag/8.14.3) and [7.7.17](https://github.com/vaadin/framework/releases/tag/7.7.17) as made available through this repository, and you are free to fork and maintain the framework yourself.

 Vaadin 8 open source maintenance ended in February 2022, [extended support](https://vaadin.com/vaadin-8-extended-maintenance) is available until February 2032.
-Starting with version 8.15.0, Vaadin 8 is subject to CVDLv4.
+Starting with version 8.15.0, Vaadin 8 is subject to Vaadin Commercial License, version 2.

 Vaadin 7 open source maintenance ended in Febraury 2019, [extended support](https://vaadin.com/support/vaadin-7-extended-maintenance) is available until February 2029.
-Starting with version 7.7.18, Vaadin 7 is subject to CVDLv4.
+Starting with version 7.7.18, Vaadin 7 is subject to Vaadin Commercial License, version 2.

-Starting with Vaadin 8.21.0, Vaadin Framework 8 releases will be made available through a *private Maven repository*.
+Starting with Vaadin 8.21.0 and Vaadin 7.7.41, Vaadin Framework releases will be made available through a *private Maven repository*.
 To gain access to this private repository, you can find instructions [here](https://vaadin.com/vaadin-8-extended-maintenance-releases).
-Vaadin Framework 8 releases will eventually be exclusively available through this private repository, but for the time being artifacts will also be released to Maven Central.
+Vaadin Framework releases will eventually be exclusively available through this private repository, but for the time being artifacts will also be released to Maven Central.

+In order to get access to extended maintenance Framework source code, [contact sales](https://pages.vaadin.com/contact).

 ## Changelog